Oleksandr Zholobetskyi: Social activity

 In the frames of deputy's activity he is famous as an initiator of the parkland “Pobeda”, Vavarovskyi stadium and City Embankment return to the city's property, the cancel of Mykolaiv's Portland selling to enterprise «Nika-Tera».
 An honoured president of «St.Antoniy» Fund.
 Since November, 2013 he is a participant of the Maidan activities in Kyiv.

+During his tenure in the Verkhovna Rada of Ukraine, he authored and co-authored 37 bills (December 2014 - April 2016).

+Among the most resonant and significant ones, both for Mykolaiv region and for Ukraine as a whole, is the "Draft Law on Amendments to the Budget Code of Ukraine on Financing the Reconstruction and Maintenance of Public Roads of National Importance throughout Ukraine".

+As part of his parliamentary activities, he is known as the initiator of returning the lands of the Peremoha Park, Varvarivskyi Stadium, and the city embankment to the city ownership, and canceling the sale of port land in Mykolaiv to the Nika-Tera company.

+On September 20, 2016, he did not vote for the draft resolution on "Statement of the Verkhovna Rada of Ukraine on Ukraine's non-recognition of the legitimacy of the elections to the State Duma of the Federal Assembly of the Russian Federation of the seventh convocation".

 Family

 Wife — Olena Mykolaivna Zholobetskaya.
 Sons – Borys, Olexandr.